 Skip to main content

-Productivity Expectations vs Reality while Working Remotely
+Working Remotely: Expectations vs Reality

 Are work-from-home jobs what we expect them to be?
 Is it all so glamorous and effortless as in those advertisements of young girls and boys working from anywhere around the world?

-Expectation #1: Increased Productivity
+Expectation 1: Increased Productivity

 These are distractions that you can't avoid in an office environment.
 It is expected that when you reduce the noise and perform your job from a quiet and comfortable place, such as your couch, productivity will get better.

-Expectation #2: Flexibility
+Expectation 2: Flexibility

-Flexibility is one of the main reasons why people choose to work online.
+Flexibility is probably one of the main reasons why people choose to work online.
 They expect to have the option to work whenever they want to, from wherever they want to, and organize their time according to their preferences.

 Here is a practical example:

-Expectation #3: Reduced Expenses
+Expectation 3: Reduced Expenses

-When you work from home, you can save on many things.
+When you work from home you can save on many things.
 You no longer need to buy food in restaurants or fast food on your lunch break.
 Instead, you can cook the meals at home.
 You will enjoy benefits like a reduced amount of money spent on transportation.

-Expectation #4: Freedom
+Expectation 4: Freedom

-Expectation #5: Better Work-Life Balance
+Expectation 5: Better Work-Life Balance

-Remote work is the end of asking for time off to attend a specific event or take care of your assignments.
+Remote work is the end of asking for time off to attend a certain event or take care of your assignments.
 No need to make appointments upfront and adjust them according to your schedule.

 It's the other way around now.
 Your schedule gets adjusted according to your other appointments.

-Let's look at the following situation
+Let's look at the following situation:

 You want to go on a holiday with a friend, and you can adjust your schedule to fit theirs.
 However, since your friend is still working in an office, a request for leave would still be required.

-How about this situation
+How about this situation:

-And another one
+And another one:

-The reality about work-life balance is that you need to learn time-management skills and tremendous self-discipline.
+The reality about Work-Life Balance is that you need to learn time-management skills and tremendous self-discipline.

 Is Working Remotely Better than an Office Job?